maciej-stefaniak/generator-next-prismic/README.md

 ## About the generated project

 It will create a React Typescript based project using Next.js framework to allow server side rendering and improving SEO on the site.
+And all content of the site is fetched from Prismic through a simple API.

 The app is set as a PWA (Progressive Web App) providing: